Skip to main content

 hostNameAppearsAsStringHostname the client gave in HELO/EHLO.

-envelopeObjectContains mailFrom and rcptTo arrays (see below).
+envelopeObjectContains mailFrom, rcptTo arrays, and dsn data (see below).

 useranyValue you returned from onAuth.